NBA 2K League chief: Global scale will be key to making money in esports

 The inaugural season of the NBA 2K League was a success by most measures.
 When it culminated in August, the esports series had more than 152 million video views across all social media platforms, and the league’s 17 teams had more than 1.8 million combined followers.

-It helps that this video game esport has an analog in the real world, with established fans for the NBA franchises that compete both in the real world and in the virtual sport.
-That makes the game more accessible than a lot of other esports, according to Brendan Donohue, managing director of the NBA 2K League.
+It helps that this video game esport has an analog in the real world, with established fans for the NBA franchises that compete both on the real hardwood and the virtual court.
+That makes the game more accessible than a lot of other esports, according to Brendan Donohue, the managing director of the NBA 2K League.

-I moderated a fireside chat with Donohue last week at the Esports BAR Miami event.
+I moderated a chat with Donohue last week at the Esports BAR Miami event.
 We talked about the success of the first season, the support for the league from brands, and the roadmap for the future.
 Donohue has ambitious plans — including improving the number of female athletes and viewers, along with expanding the league to places, such as China.
 The league, which is a joint venture between the NBA and Take-Two Interactive, aims to be one of the biggest global esports.

 Here’s an edited transcript of our interview.